-I am a first follower at heart.
-I am an investor, writer, learner, solitude-seeker, and a family man.My purpose in life is to drive capital to create a positive impact in this world.
+I am a First Follower at heart.
+I am an investor, writer, learner, solitude-seeker, and a family man.My purpose in life is to mobilize capital for impact.
 I do that by being a first follower of kind-hearted founders, fund managers, venture studio managers, and family-business owners.

-threads 糸 is an answer to uncovering hidden gems that quietly follow Buffett’s capital allocation strategy—often in overlooked markets, like Japan, the Nordics, and Canada— low-profile but high-performing allocators.the impact
+Threads 糸 is an answer to uncovering hidden gems that quietly follow Buffett’s capital allocation strategy—often in overlooked markets, like Japan, the Nordics, and Canada— low-profile but high-performing allocators.

 🏗️Building Free Cash Flow